scottcarter/VideoExport/README.md

 ## About

-This is a Swift based project that is intended to show how various video formats and orientations can be read and exported for maximum compatibility across clients and reduced size.
+This is an iOS Swift based project that is intended to show how various video formats and orientations can be read and exported for maximum compatibility across clients and reduced size.

 ## Criteria